manulorente/linux-foundation-lfs101/README.md

 | -i | Ignore case |
 | -w | Ignore white space |

-To compare two files, at the command prompt, type diff [options] [filename1] [filename2]. diff is meant to be used for text files; for binary files, one can use cmp.
+To compare two files, at the command prompt, type `diff [options] [filename1] [filename2]`. `diff` is meant to be used for text files; for binary files, one can use `cmp`.

-If you prefer, there are multiple graphical interfaces to diff, including diffuse, vimdiff, and meld.
+If you prefer, there are multiple graphical interfaces to `diff`, including `diffuse`, `vimdiff`, and `meld`.

-n Linux, a file's extension does not, by default, categorize its nature the way it might in other operating systems.
-For example, one cannot assume that a file named file.txt is a text file and not an executable program.
+In Linux, a file's extension does not, by default, categorize its nature the way it might in other operating systems.
+For example, one cannot assume that a file named `file.txt` is a text file and not an executable program.
 In Linux, a filename is generally more meaningful to the user of the system than the system itself.
 In fact, most applications directly examine a file's contents to see what kind of object it is rather than relying on an extension.
-This is very different from the way Windows handles filenames, where a filename ending with .exe, for example, represents an executable binary file.
+This is very different from the way Windows handles filenames, where a filename ending with `.exe`, for example, represents an executable binary file.

 The real nature of a file can be ascertained by using the file utility.
 For the file names given as arguments, it examines the contents and certain characteristics to determine whether the files are plain text, shared libraries, executable programs, scripts, or something else.